 Introduction

 Feeling lost?
-This practical guide will help you move from drifting to deliberate direction.
-Combining journaling, small experiments, and Dan Millman’s Life Path system, you’ll get concrete steps to uncover what truly energizes you and how to test it in real life.
+This guide helps you move from drifting to deliberate direction.
+With focused journaling, tiny real-world experiments, and Dan Millman’s Life Path framework, you’ll gather evidence about what energizes you and learn how to test purpose in daily life.

 A practical path forward

-Instead of waiting for a lightning-bolt revelation, take practical steps that merge self-reflection with a proven framework.
-Dan Millman’s book, The Life You Were Born to Live, and the Life Purpose App use your birth date to outline core themes, strengths, and challenges that complement your inner work.
+Instead of waiting for a single revelation, combine self-reflection with a tested framework.
+Dan Millman’s The Life You Were Born to Live and tools like the Life Purpose App use your birth date to highlight recurring themes, strengths, and challenges.
+Treat these systems as practical maps—helpful guides, not absolute answers3.

 - Describe a time you felt completely in your element.
 What were you doing?
 Who was there?
 How did it feel in your body?